-- Ad 3/4.
+Ad 3/4.
 When defining a Food Defense strategy, the potential threats identified under 1 shall be assessed for their significance.
-A risk matrix similar to HACCP can be used (e.g. Likelihood of occurrence x Impact/Consequence).
+A risk matrix similar to HACCP can be used (e.g., Likelihood of occurrence x Impact/Consequence).
 Other factors such as accessibility, likelihood of detection and recognizability may be used as further indicators.
-A prevention strategy for the significant risks should be developed and documented.
-To help with identifying preventive measures, FDA has published a database with mitigation measures for different types of activities throughout the whole food chain (FDA)6. - Ad 4.
-The plan should be supported by the organization's Food Safety Management System for all its products (clause 2.1.4.3.3) meaning that it should contain elements such as mitigation measures, verification activities, corrections and corrective actions, training, responsibilities, record keeping and continuous improvement.
-In addition, the FSMS needs inclusion of the Food Defence element into e.g. policies, internal audits, management review, etc. - Ad 5.
+A prevention strategy for the significant risks shall be developed and documented.
+To help with identifying preventive measures, FDA has published a database with preventive measures for different types of activities throughout the whole food chain (FDA)6.

+Ad 5.
+The plan should be supported by the organization's Food Safety Management System for all its products meaning that it should contain elements such as control measures, verification activities, corrections and corrective actions, responsibilities, record keeping and continuous improvement.
+In addition, the FSMS needs inclusion of the Food Defense element into e.g., policies, internal audits, management review, etc.

+Ad 6.
 The effectiveness of protecting yourselves is largely depending on people.
-These may be external (e.g. suppliers) or internal (your own associates).
+These may be external (e.g., suppliers) or internal (your own associates).
 Therefore, a training and/or communication program is essential.